Healthcare in India: Urban areas

 The problem of healthcare access arises not only in huge cities but in rapidly growing small urban areas.
 Here, there are fewer available options for healthcare services and there are less organized governmental bodies.
 Thus, there is often a lack of accountability and cooperation in healthcare departments in urban areas.
 It is difficult to pinpoint an establishment responsible for providing urban health services, compared to in rural areas where the responsibility lies with the district administration.
 Additionally, health inequalities arise in urban areas due to difficulties in residence, socioeconomic status, and discrimination against unlisted slums.

 To survive in this environment, urban people use non-governmental, private services which are plentiful.
 However, these are often understaffed, require three times the payment as a public center, and commonly have bad practice methods.
 To counter this, there have been efforts to join the public and private sectors in urban areas.
 An example of this is the Public-Private Partnerships initiative.
 However, studies show that in contrast to rural areas, qualified physicians tend to reside in urban areas.
 This can be explained by both urbanization and specialization.
 Private doctors tend to be specialized in a specific field so they reside in urban areas where there is a higher market and financial ability for those services.

-Targeted Populations

-Healthcare for the Unemployed

-Unemployed people without coverage are covered by the various state funding schemes for emergency hospitalization if they do not have the means to pay for it.
-Unemployed individuals often face significant barriers in accessing healthcare due to the high cost of medical treatment and lack of healthcare insurance coverage.

-Healthcare for the Employed

-As of 2020, 300 million Indians are covered by insurance bought from one of the public or private insurance companies by their employers as group or individual plans.

-Indian nationals and foreigners who work in the public sector are eligible for a comprehensive package of benefits including both public and private health, preventive, diagnostic, and curative services and pharmaceuticals, with very few exclusions, and no cost sharing.

-Most services including state of the art cardio-vascular procedures, organ transplants, and cancer treatments (including bone marrow transplants) are covered.

-Employers are responsible for paying for an extensive package of services for private sector expatriates (through one of the public or private funds) unless they are eligible for the Employees' State Insurance or the Employees' Provident Fund Organisation, which most foreign workers are.